-neglected child" after an assessment of the reported child abuse or neglect is completed.
+N.D.
+Cent.
+Code § 50-25.1-05.1 (Services required-How determined) requires the human services department to make a decision "whether services are required to provide for the protection and treatment of an abused or neglected child" after an assessment of the reported child abuse or neglect is completed.
 Under N.D.
 Cent.
-Code § 50-25.1-06 (Protective and other services to be provided), the human services department or an authorized agent shall provide protective services for the abused or neglected child and other children under the same care as may be necessary for their well-being and shall provide other appropriate social services, as the circumstances warrant, to the parents, custodian, or other persons serving in loco parentis with respect to the child or the other children.82 a.
+Code § 50-25.1-06 (Protective and other services to be provided), the human services department or an authorized agent shall provide protective services for the abused or neglected child and other children under the same care as may be necessary for their well-being and shall provide other appropriate social services, as the circumstances warrant, to the parents, custodian, or other persons serving in loco parentis with respect to the child or the other children.

+- I. Initial custody - a.
 Authority for initial custody